UPDATED: May 25, 2022

 5-Alpha-Hydroxy-Laxogenin is often marketed in dietary supplements as a plant-based anabolic agent.
 However, this is false advertising.
 While it is related to the plant steroid laxogenin, there are no reports of the 5-Alpha-Hydroxy-Laxogenin derivative being detected in or isolated from any natural source.

 5-Alpha-Hydroxy-Laxogenin has been on USADA’s radar for some time because it’s frequently listed on labels of products that also happen to be contaminated or spiked with performance-enhancing drugs (PEDs).
-On the Supplement 411 High Risk List, for example, eight products list laxogenin on the label.
-Of those eight products, four of them also listed a prohibited substance on the label, while the other four tested positive for an undeclared (unlisted) stimulant, anabolic steroid, or Selective Androgen Receptor Modulator (SARM).
+On the Supplement Connect High Risk List, for example, of the products that list laxogenin on the label, about half of them also list a prohibited substance on the label, while the other half tested positive for an undeclared (unlisted) stimulant, anabolic steroid,or Selective Androgen Receptor Modulator (SARM).